ceph/ceph/doc/dev/osd_internals/erasure_coding/ecbackend.rst

 -----

-The main catch, however, for ec pools is that sending a crc32 of the stored chunk on a replica isn't particularly helpful since the chunks on different replicas presumably store different data.
-Because we don't support overwrites except via DELETE, however, we have the option of maintaining a crc32 on each chunk through each append.
+The main catch, however, for ec pools is that sending a crc32 of the stored chunk on a replica is not particularly helpful since the chunks on different replicas presumably store different data.
+Because we do not support overwrites except via DELETE, however, we have the option of maintaining a crc32 on each chunk through each append.
 Thus, each replica instead simply computes a crc32 of its own stored chunk and compares it with the locally stored checksum.
 The replica